Skip to content

 • 3.11.
 Core action

 • 3.12.
-Gold standard
+Bonus action

-Does your business collect data on monthly usage of energy and water, and use this data to reduce consumption? e.g., By taking regular meter readings for energy and water to monitor change in use over time.
+Does your business collect data on monthly usage of energy and water, and use this data to reduce consumption?
+E.g., by taking regular meter readings for energy and water to monitor change in use over time.

 • 3.13.
-Gold standard
+Bonus action

-YOU CAN: Monitoring energy usage
+YOU CAN: Monitor energy usage

 The first step will be to decide what you want to monitor (energy and water usage are good places to start).
 Each month, take note of meter readings and then you can start to look for trends in how much water and energy you have used.
 If you have a smart meter, you can use this to identify where you can make changes to reduce usage and save money.